meilisearch/documentation/learn/security/tenant_tokens.md

 ## Generating tenant tokens with an SDK

-If you are developing an application that allows patients to search through medical records, it is crucial that each user can only see their own records and not anyone else's.
+Imagine that you are developing an application that allows patients and doctors to search through medical records.
+In your application, it is crucial that each patient can see only their own records and not those of another patient.

 The code in this example imports the SDK, creates a filter based on the current user's ID, and feeds that data into the SDK's `generateTenantToken` function.
 Once the token is generated, it is stored in the `token` variable: